shsagir/play-area-sync/docs/mysql-hobby.md

 ```

-#### 4. Peek the password in your configuraion file
+#### 4. Peek the password in your configuration file

 <!-- TODO: TMI? -->

-When your App can already connect to the database and you now want to
+When your App can already connect to the database you may can find the MySQL password in your database configuration.

 #### 5. Reset the MySQL password